apply for grants and scholarships

 • Volunteer prep and administration time, transportation, meals, or other costs to attend planning meetings.

-• SAF Board member or SAF staff expenses to attend an event (these costs come out of the SAF national budget).
+• SAF Board member or SAF staff expenses to attend an event

 Decisions and Fund Dispersal